tjek/tjek-js-sdk/README.md

 First, you need to [create a ShopGun app](https://business.shopgun.com/developers/apps) allowing you to make API requests.
 You will be prompted to create a new user first.

-When you've created the app please email us at hello@shopgun.com to get your app approved so that it doesn't get rate limited.
-Remember to include your app key.

 > We recommend you creating 2 apps: 1 for production and another for development.
 This ensures environments aren't mixed.

 ## Setup